earth-system-radiation/pyRTE-RRTMGP/README.md

 ### Prerequisites

-pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux (and, to some extend, macOS on Intel processors).
+pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux (and, to some extent, macOS on Intel processors).

 The package source code is hosted [on GitHub](https://github.com/earth-system-radiation/pyRTE-RRTMGP) and uses git submodules to include the [RTE+RRTMGP Fortran software](https://earth-system-radiation.github.io/rte-rrtmgp/).
 The easiest way to install pyRTE-RRTMGP is to use `git`.
 You can install git from [here](https://git-scm.com/downloads).